Letzt/distilBERT_BiLSTM/README.md

 # distilBERT_BiLSTM

+NOTE: You should have the glove embeddings file and also load the datasets before you run the student model code (BiLSTM).

 Firstly, we'll need to load the glue benchmark datasets.
 We have the corresponding code for each dataset for doing this in the folder 'load'.